 What are the real benefits of eating more fruit and vegetables?

-Five servings of fruit and vegetables per day should be considered the minimum and variety is equally important.
-Plants contain phytochemicals (plant- or fruit-derived chemical compounds), which perform numerous functions within the body and are important for health.
+Five servings of fruit and vegetables per day is considered the minimum, and variety is equally important.
+Plants contain phytochemicals (plants or fruit derived chemical compounds), which perform numerous functions within the body and are important for health.
 The food plan specifically suggests including foods from each of these categories:

 - white/yellow: onion, garlic, cauliflower